9aia/thal/pm/ROADMAP.md

 ## Contract

-- **`vx.x.x-x`**:
+**`vx.x.x-x`**:

+### Preview Releases

-- **Pre-releases (`vx.x.x-x`)**:
+- Template: `vx.x.x-x`
-  - Examples: `v0.1.0-0`
+- Example: `v0.1.0-0`
-  - Pre-releases can be accessed at [preview.thal.9aia.com](https://preview.thal.9aia.com)
+- Can be accessed at [preview.thal.9aia.com](https://preview.thal.9aia.com)
 - The preview may break or change often
 - Used for testing ideas and polishing UX before release
 - Used for gathering feedback
 - Data may be deleted without warning
 - Deployed on temporary environments
 - Free to try

-- **Public Releases (`vx.x.x`)**:
+### Early Access Releases

+- Template: `vx.x.x` below `v1.0.0`
+- Example: `v0.2.0`
+- Can be accessed at [thal.9aia.com](https://thal.9aia.com)
+- Released on the main domain for broader public access
+- Payment systems will be fully operational (no sandbox mode)

+### Public Releases

+- Template: `vx.x.x`
-  - Examples: `v0.1.0`
+- Example: `v1.0.0`
-  - Releases can be accessed at [thal.9aia.com](https://thal.9aia.com)
+- Can be accessed at [thal.9aia.com](https://thal.9aia.com)
 - Released on the main domain for broader public access
 - Payment systems will be fully operational (no sandbox mode)

 ## Phases